Genocs/genocs-library-docs/content/en/library/cqrs/index.md

 Implement `ICommand` (marker) interface in the selected class.
 Since the command represents the user’s intention you should follow the convention:

-- keep all the commands immutable
+- Keep all the commands immutable
-- name of your commands should be imperative
+- Name of your commands should be imperative

 ``` cs
 public class CreateAccount : ICommand